 Staff from the Center for the Study of Crime, Delinquency and Corrections at Southern Illinois University at Carbondale began the evaluation of this probation project in April.
-A
+Meetings with project staff, the Authority and the evaluation team have taken place and the evaluators have designed instruments, begun data collection efforts and have conducted interviews with staff.
+A final report is due September 30, 2004.